The operation is performed chiefly for tumor of the left colon or a complication of diverticulitis.

 The skin is prepared in the routine manner.

 The operator stands on the patient’s left side.
 A liberal midline incision is made centered below the level of the umbilicus.
 The liver as well as other possible sites for metastasis are explored.
 The small intestines are then packed away medially with warm, moist packs.
-A pack is placed toward the pelvis and another along the lateral wall up ...
+A pack is placed toward the pelvis and ...